Parde Mein Rehne Do

 Parde Mein Rehne Do (lit.
-'Let it stay veiled') is a 2022 Pakistani social romantic comedy film written by Mohsin Ali, directed and produced by Wajahat Rauf under Showcase Productions.
+'Let it stay veiled') is a 2022 Pakistani social romantic comedy film written by Mohsin Ali, directed and produced by Wajahat Rauf under Showcase Films.
 It stars Hania Aamir and Ali Rehman Khan.
 It was released on Eid al-Fitr, 3 May 2022, by Eveready Pictures and Geo Films.
-The film was a box-office failure.

 Plot

 The film revolves around a young married couple, Nazo and Shani, who are unable to have a child for years.